ISC Men's Indoor Soccer League-Session II-January -March 2018

 - Each game is 45 minutes long with a running clock-no half time

 - Your team must have 11 players paid in full and registered online if you want to be accepted in the league.
-If you are interested in joining, but do not have a full team, please CLICK HERE to contact us.
-We will attempt to match you with players in a similar situation.

 - Professionally administered league